Beyond the Website: Automating Your Support Channels Across WhatsApp and Instagram

 This creates a gap that's costing real money.

-73% of customers will buy from a competitor if a brand doesn't respond on social media.
-Not eventually.
-Not after multiple attempts.
-After a single ignored message.
+73% of customers will just head over to a competitor if a brand doesn't get back to them on social media, and that’s not after a week of waiting—that's often after just one ignored message.

-The financial impact is measurable: companies that implement smooth omnichannel support see CSAT scores of 67%, compared to just 28% for disconnected multichannel approaches.
+The financial impact is measurable: Companies that get this right and keep things smooth across all platforms see CSAT scores of 67%, compared to just 28% for disconnected multichannel approaches.

 That gap, 67% versus 28%, is the difference between customers who stay and customers who leave.